Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

-# Active-directory-setup-on-windows-server-2022
+# Installing Active Directory on Windows Server 2022 in a VMware Virtual Machine
-This repository contains a step-by-step guide for setting up **Active Directory** on **Windows Server 2022**.
-Active Directory (AD) is a critical service for managing network resources and users within a domain.
-Follow the instructions to install and configure AD in your environment.
+This guide provides detailed instructions for setting up **Active Directory (AD)** on **Windows Server 2022** within a **VMware Virtual Machine (VM)**.
+Active Directory is a vital service for managing network resources, users, and security policies in a domain environment.

+By following this guide, you'll create a virtualized domain controller, perfect for testing, learning, or development purposes.

+## Requirements